 Meet Global DARE Foundation

 The Global DARE foundation is a global community of patients, caregivers, healthcare professionals, and supporters, dedicated to improving the lives of those affected by Refsum Disease.
+Our goal is to support research, education initiatives, awareness campaigns, and advocacy.

 Many around the world face a lengthy diagnostic journey for years while losing their quality of life.
 The Global DARE Foundation is advocating for change.